tc39/proposal-smart-pipelines/readme.md

 * And _substituted Body_ is _body_ but with every instance of outside of
   the topic reference replaced by _topic Variable_.

-[TO DO: Add link to term-rewriting appendix.]
+[TODO: Add link to term-rewriting appendix.]

 </details>